phuthanh03012003/phuthanh03012003/README.md

 ### Hi there 👋
+# About Me
+<h1 align="center">Greeting!!
+I am Ethan Nguyen </h1>
+<h4 align="center">I am currently a freshman in Computer Science and Mathematics at TCU 😎.</h4>
+<h4 align="center">I have a huge ambition for programming, web development, data engineering, and even finance 👨‍🔬. </h4>

+# Experience
+At the beginning of my journey, I had an opportunity to work as an Information Commons Lab Assistant at Mary Coutts Burnet Library.
+My boss Desmond Hemphill is a nice guy, he guided me on the very first day and taught me a lot about the parts and components of computers.

+#Funfact
+I am now on my way to conquer the mountain of leetcode challenges. here is my <a href="https://leetcode.com/phuthanh1832003/">leetcode</a> profile

 <!--
 **phuthanh03012003/phuthanh03012003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.